3dgeo-heidelberg/pytreedb/README.md

 ### Software Dependencies

-All dependencies (i.e. required third-party Python packages) are listed in the Anaconda [environment.yml](environment.yml) definition and can be installed with conda or pip.
+All dependencies (i.e. required third-party Python packages) are listed in the Anaconda [environment.yml](environment.yml) definition and can be installed with [conda / pip](#using-anaconda-environment).
 When creating the conda environment from our definition file, all dependencies are resolved.

 ## :information_source: Documentation of software usage